Cynixia/The-Black-Book/Karnaugh Map.md

 A K-map grid is *toroidally* connected, and cells whose minterms differ by *only one* literal are *adjacent* to each other.
 In the following grid the dot-marked cells are adjacent.

-The Boolean expression directly derived from a K-map is *not* necessarily minimised.
+The Boolean expression directly derived from a K-map is *not necessarily fully minimised*.
 Often the expression can still be minimised further using [[Boolean algebra]].

 ![[4x4KMapAdjacency.svg|425]]